microsoft/dotnet/README.md

 # .NET Home

-The dotnet repository is the starting point to engage in and learn about .NET open source projects from Microsoft and part of the .NET Foundation.
+The dotnet repository is the starting point to engage in and learn about .NET open source projects from Microsoft and the .NET Foundation.
 You can read the more detailed [Introduction to .NET Open Source](http://blogs.msdn.com/dotnet) on the .NET blog.

 ## License

-All .NET open source projects are licensed under either the [MIT](LICENSE) or [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) licenses for code.
+These .NET open source projects typically use either the [MIT](LICENSE) or [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) licenses for code.
 Some projects license documentation and other forms of content under [Creative Commons Attribution 4.0](http://creativecommons.org/licenses/by/4.0/).